 Please submit the following materials via email to our Director of Training, Dr. Jeff Roche at email@example.com.

 - Letter of interest describing your experience and interest working in a university counseling center setting

 - Curriculum vitae

-- 3 Letters of reference (at least 2 of who are familiar with your clinical work)
+- 1 letter of reference (someone who is familiar with your clinical work)

 - Please email materials as a single PDF document

 Applications are accepted on an ongoing basis.
 If selected for an interview, you will join us for a 1-hour in-person interview.